minutebase/ember-inline-svg/README.md

 });
 ```

+Please bear in mind that but default we are stripping `title` from any svg with `removeTitle: true`, you can
-Alternatively, you can disable it completely by setting this to false:
+disable it with `removeTitle: false` or alternatively, you can disable every optimization  by doing:

 ```javascript
 var app = new EmberApp({